shooton2/roleplay-code/README.md

 1.previous step:

-We use gpt-3.5-turbo model to generate role profile , question and answer , multi-numbers dialogues with sentiment.
+We use qwen2-7b-instruct model to generate role profile , multi round dialogue with sentiment and topic.
-Download RoleBench datasets and input api_key or base_url.
+Download RoleBench datasets and qwen model from huggingface.

 https://huggingface.co/datasets/ZenMoore/RoleBench